alimmeek/arm-hackathon/task-3/README.md

 # Task 3
-- The homepage allows requests for
+- The homepage allows requests for stock information
+-